 2 ABOUT US

-Morris Lane is registered to carry on audit work in the UK and regulated for a range of investment business activities by the Institute of Chartered Accountants in England & Wales (ICAEW).
+2.2 Morris Lane is registered to carry on audit work in the UK and regulated for a range of investment business activities by ICAEW.

-We have appointed a Data Protection Controller (DPC).
-Our Data Protection Point of Contact (DPPC) is responsible for assisting with enquiries in relation to this Notice or our treatment of your personal data.
+2.5 We have appointed a Data Protection Controller (DPC).
+Our DPC is our Data Protection Point of Contact (DPPC) and is responsible for assisting with enquiries in relation to this Notice or our treatment of your personal data.

 3 HOW WE MAY COLLECT YOUR PERSONAL DATA

-- if you OR your employer OR our clients engages us to provide our services and also during the provision of those services
+- if you OR your employer OR our client engage us to provide our services and also during the provision of those services;

-- if you contact us by email, telephone and/or post (for example when you have a query about our services) or
+- if you contact us by email, telephone and/or post (for example when you have a query about our services);

 4 THE KIND OF INFORMATION WE HOLD ABOUT YOU